GET NEW RECIPES IN YOUR INBOX →

 Instructions

-- Heat oil in a pot over medium-high heat.
-Sear chicken thighs until brown for about 4 minutes.
+• Heat oil in a pot over medium-high heat.
+Sear chicken thighs until brown for about 3-4 minutes on each side.
 Transfer to a plate.
 Reserve about 2 tablespoons of grease and discard the remaining.

 Homemade chicken noodle soup is the best.
 Your recipe looks amazing too.
 I definitely will have to give it a try.
 With the weather getting cooler, it's the perfect time to have some soup.